Rita (TV series): Adaptations

-A Dutch remake called Tessa was made, airing in November 2015 on NPO 1, lasting only one season.
+A Dutch remake, Tessa, which began airing in November 2015 on NPO 1, lasted only one season.
 The lead role was played by Thekla Reuten, following the storyline of Rita Season one, with only a few changes.
-The series has also been remade in France by TF1 as Sam, starring Mathilde Seigner in the title role for the first season.
+The series was remade in France by TF1 as Sam, starring Mathilde Seigner in the title role for the first season.
 The second season of Sam entered production in 2017 with Natacha Lindinger replacing Seigner in the title role.
-The show has aired three seasons to date.
+The show has aired seven seasons to date.